l-palermo/App-boilerplate-P.R.GA.GP/README.md

 # App-boilerplate-P.R.GA.GP

+`todos:`
+> review Linaria settings

+> find out more about rollup plugin order

+> find out more about bable bundle worning

 Deployed at: https://l-palermo.github.io/App-boilerplate-P.R.GA.GP/

 Most of the reasoning behind this boilerplate derives from this <a href="https://github.com/l-palermo/App-boilerplate-Y.W.L.DO.C">previous work</a> part of the same series of exercise.